-Planning & preparing your own meals and surrounding yourself with paleo friendly food options helps you take more control of your health while helping you avoid dieting fatigue.
+Planning & preparing your meals and surrounding yourself with paleo-friendly food options helps you take more control of your health while helping you avoid dieting fatigue.
 It doesn’t matter what type of diet you’re on, if you get tired of the food choices that you eat, you’re more likely to cheat, or worse binge on something you shouldn’t.

 Having plenty of alternatives for your meal and snack choices plays a large part in keeping a healthy mindset while being happy with your food choices

-It's really not a conspiracy but a known unspoken truth that any of us can be guilty of binging, but combine that with purposeful ingredients designed to do just that, we keep eating them, no matter what this does to your health.
+It's not a conspiracy but a known unspoken truth that any of us can be guilty of binging, but combine that with purposeful ingredients designed to do just that, we keep eating them, no matter what this does to your health.
 These foods and their ingredients inside keep us eating.
-Not only food, a lot of people are addicted to coffee, soda and "soft" drinks.
+Not only food, but a lot of people are also addicted to coffee, soda, and "soft" drinks.

 Living a Healthier Lifestyle

-Recognizing the food choices you make is the very first step you can take to living, eating and feeling better, but a consistent effort to better yourself with better eating and fitness habits helps relieve the added burdens of your body that poor nutrition can cause.
+Recognizing the food choices you make is the very first step you can take to living, eating, and feeling better, but a consistent effort to better yourself with better eating and fitness habits helps relieve the added burdens on your body that poor nutrition can cause.

 We don't want to discourage anyone from making better health choices.
 At PALEO RANCH, we're committed to making Paleo Snacks & meal replacements that give you convenient and healthier food options that help keep you satisfied while helping guide you to your personal goals.